Autoscaler/autoscaler/autoscale-core/README.md

  match the appOwner specified in the `ScalingConfiguration`, and the case where the workload metric specified is not available to that instance of `autoscale-core`.

+## Messaging platform based back off configuration

+This functionality will only work on services that have the label "autoscale.shutdownPriority" set in their app definitions.
+These labels are then used to determine which application should be shutdown when the messaging platform begins to run low on resources.

+Configuration supported through the following environment variables:

+- `CAF_AUTOSCALER_SMTP_HOST`
+Default: n/a
+Description: SMTP server host address.

+- `CAF_AUTOSCALER_SMTP_PORT`
+Default: n/a
+Description: SMTP server port.

+- `CAF_AUTOSCALER_SMTP_USERNAME`
+Default: "" (Empty String)
+Description: SMTP server username.

+- `CAF_AUTOSCALER_SMTP_PASSWORD`
+Default: "" (Empty String)
+Description: SMTP server password.

+- `CAF_AUTOSCALER_SMTP_EMAIL_ADDRESS_TO`
+Default: n/a
+Description: The monitored email address to send alert emails to.
+If this property is not set the autoscaler will not attempt to use the email alert functionality.

+- `CAF_AUTOSCALER_SMTP_EMAIL_ADDRESS_FROM`
+Default: `apollo-autoscaler@microfocus.com`
+Description: The email address to send alert emails from.

+- `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_1`
+Default: `70`
+Description: The percentage of available resources the messaging platform can use before the Autoscaler should take stage 1 action.
+Stage 1 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_1_SHUTDOWN_THRESHOLD" or 1 if the environment variable is not set.

+- `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_2`
+Default: `80`
+Description: The percentage of available resources the messaging platform can use before the Autoscaler should take stage 2 action.
+Stage 2 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_2_SHUTDOWN_THRESHOLD" or 3 if the environment variable is not set.

+- `CAF_AUTOSCALER_MESSAGING_RESOURCE_LIMIT_STAGE_2`
+Default: `90`
+Description: The percentage of available resources the messaging platform can use before the Autoscaler should take stage 3 action.
+Stage 3 action will involve shutting down any services with a shutdown priority of less than or equal to "CAF_AUTOSCALER_MESSAGING_STAGE_3_SHUTDOWN_THRESHOLD" or 5 if the environment variable is not set.

+- `CAF_AUTOSCALER_MESSAGING_STAGE_1_SHUTDOWN_THRESHOLD`
+Default: `1`
+Description: The priority threshold of services to shutdown in the event the messaging platform has used up to its stage 1 resource limit.
+Any service with a shutdown priority of or less than this value will be shutdown.

+- `CAF_AUTOSCALER_MESSAGING_STAGE_2_SHUTDOWN_THRESHOLD`
+Default: `3`
+Description: The priority threshold of services to shutdown in the event the messaging platform has used up to its stage 2 resource limit.
+Any service with a shutdown priority of or less than this value will be shutdown.

+- `CAF_AUTOSCALER_MESSAGING_STAGE_3_SHUTDOWN_THRESHOLD`
+Default: `5`
+Description: The priority threshold of services to shutdown in the event the messaging platform has used up to its stage 3 resource limit.
+Any service with a shutdown priority of or less than this value will be shutdown.

+### Email Alert Configuration

+Configuration supported through the following environment variables:

+- `CAF_AUTOSCALER_EMAIL_DISPATCH_STAGE`
+Default: `ALL`
+Description: This setting indicates the stage at which to send out emails when the messaging platform is beginning to run out of resources.
+Possible values are stage1, stage2, stage3 or all.

+- `CAF_AUTOSCALER_DISABLE_EMAIL_DISPATCH`
+Default: n/a
+Description: This switch can be used to disable email alerts.
+If it is not set then emails will be sent to the monitored email address.

 ## Creating a docker container

  A container for a worker is generally made as a new subproject in Maven (or